xversial/Foundation-Platform/docs/installation/index.md

 <a name="get-platform-2"></a>
 #### 1. Get Platform 2

-You can get Platform 2 by cloning the repository from Github.
+You can get Platform 2 by cloning the repository from GitHub.

-	git clone https://github.com/cartalyst/platform2.git my-platform2-project
+	git clone git@github.com:cartalyst/platform2.git my-platform2-project

-Platform 2 can also be installed by simply [downloading a copy from Github](https://github.com/cartalyst/platform2/archive/master.zip).
-After downloading, unzip the `.zip` folder in a location that suits you.
+Platform 2 can also be installed by simply [downloading a copy from GitHub](https://github.com/cartalyst/platform2/archive/master.zip).
+After downloading, unzip the `.zip` file into a location that suits you.

-> **Note:** Installing by cloning from the Github repository is the preferred method as this gives you an easy way to update Platform 2 by merging changes from the original Github repository.
+> **Note:** Installing by cloning from the GitHub repository is the preferred method as this gives you an easy way to update Platform 2 by merging changes from the original GitHub repository.

 <a name="composer"></a>
 #### 2. Composer

 After getting Platform 2, you can install all of Platform 2's dependencies by running a composer install command in your CLI.
-Navigate to your Platform 2 folder and run the following command.
+Navigate to your Platform 2 folder and run the following command:

 	composer install